-Olga and the Cry from the Forest
+Olga and the Call of the Forest

 Olga is eight years old, hard of hearing and full of resources that will prove indispensable in this gripping story filled with fantasy!
 Strange woods, an elf, a pityless witch are the main ingredients of this whimsical and suspenseful novel.

 Olga is hard of hearing and her parents, Fedora and Bernard are quite an original couple.
 She is eight years old and has already moved six times.
 The latest move has brought the small family to a lopsided house, flanked by numerous turrets.

 While Olga undertakes to rip the wallpaper off in her new room, she discovers a very small door that has been locked up.
 Olga finally manages to open it and discovers a tiny elf.